ixvu/w4111_wiki/apis.md

 - Run `.execute()` with a string which is blindly sent to the database.
 - Some issues:
     - Needs to do error handling
-    - Want to be able to allocate the data to a variable.
+    - Want to be able to assign the result to a program variable.
 - What should be the object type of what's returned in `.execute()` (`foo` in this e.g.)?
     - You don't want `foo` to consist of 5TB of data in memory.
     - Lists? (not immutable)